ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ## Step 5: Create new mount targets with security group access
 {: #fs-migrate-create-targets}

-After updating the access control mode, create new mount targets with security group access.
+After the access control mode is updated, create new mount targets with security group access.
 The mount targets must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about) that is associated with a security group.

-Before you create the mount targets, ensure that you have a security group configured with rules that allow inbound access for the TCP protocol on the NFS port (2049) from all compute hosts where you want to mount the file share.
+Before you create the mount targets, verify that you have a security group that is configured with rules that allow inbound TCP access on the NFS port (2049) from all compute hosts where you want to mount the file share.

 ### Creating mount targets in the console
 {: #fs-migrate-create-targets-ui}